 The game revolves around an initiate (or group of initiates) of the Brotherhood of Steel, who are chosen from several playable characters.
-At first, the players' mission is to find out what happened to several missing Brotherhood paladins in the city of Carbon.
+At first, the player's mission is to find out what happened to several missing Brotherhood paladins in the city of Carbon.
 But things derail as the city's Mayor sells the town out to raiders, who immediately begin their siege.
 After dealing with the raiders, the initiate(s) heads to the city of Los.
-There a cult called the Church of the Lost is found, along with a Brotherhood paladin named Rhombus.
+A cult called the Church of the Lost is found, along with a Brotherhood paladin named Rhombus.
 Rhombus has the initiate kill the cult leader Blake, and the initiate finds a key card to a secret Vault.
 After heading to the vault, the initiate learns of a massive army of mutants, and fights the mutant general Attis, but is seemingly defeated and left for dead.
 Thanks to the survivors in the vault, the initiate is able to once again find Attis, who has now mutated into a giant blob creature.
 The initiate kills Attis, and flees the Vault's self-destruction sequence.

 Fallout: Brotherhood of Steel is built upon Snowblind's Baldur's Gate: Dark Alliance engine framework, and plays very similarly to it.
 Players kill monsters and complete quests for experience points, and can put points into abilities when leveling up after achieving a certain number of experience points.
 The game also balances melee weapons and ranged weapons.